w3f/polkadot-wiki/docs/learn/learn-governance.md

 Council-approved proposals and a queue for publicly submitted proposals.
 The referendum to be voted upon alternates between the top proposal in the two queues.

 The "top" proposal is determined by the amount of stake bonded behind it.
-If the given queue whose turn it is to create a referendum that has no proposals (is empty), and proposals are waiting in the other queue, the top proposal in the other queue will become a referendum.
+If the given queue, whose turn it is to create a referendum that has no proposals (is empty), and proposals are waiting in the other queue, the top proposal in the other queue will become a referendum.

 Multiple referenda cannot be voted upon in the same period, excluding emergency referenda.
-An emergency referendum occurring at the same time as a regular referendum (either public- or council-proposed) is the only time that multiple referenda will be able to be voted on at once.
+An emergency referendum occurring at the same time as a regular referendum (either public- or council-proposed) is the only time multiple referenda can be voted on.

 ## Voting on a Referendum

 To vote, a voter generally must lock their tokens up for at least the enactment period beyond the end of the referendum.
-This is in order to ensure that some minimal economic buy-in to the result is needed and to dissuade vote selling.
+This is to ensure that some minimal economic buy-in to the result is needed and to dissuade vote selling.

 :::note Referenda explainer video